 ON THIS PAGE:

 Substance use is involved in over 50% of sexual assault cases, either on the part of the victim, perpetrator, or both.

 Recovery from co-occurring sexual assault trauma and substance use can be very challenging, but it is possible.
-We have over a dozen helpful resources, including resources for anyone, women-specific, and men-specific sexual assault recovery resources.
+We have over a dozen helpful resources for sexual assault recovery.